sznowicki/nowicki-io/content/blog/2025-03-08-apple-studio-display-on-linux-or-how-apple-sheep-moved-to-linux/index.md

 Update: later I've also made [asdcontrol Gnome GUI](https://github.com/sznowicki/asdcontrol-gnome)

+Update 2 (26-10-2025): Since original asdcontrol is archived by the author, now asdcontrol-gnome is a standalone application thx to another the [power of FOSS](https://github.com/sznowicki/asdcontrol-gnome/pull/2).

 ## Overall feeling

 I am absolutely amazed how Ubuntu with GNOME is nicely designed and offers really well-executed UX for a person who comes from Apple.